Session Expired

 AI Summary

-This bill mandates disclosure for campaign materials using synthetic media, ensuring transparency in political advertising by including candidates, campaign entities, and their agents.
+This bill mandates disclosure for campaign materials that utilize synthetic media, ensuring transparency in political advertising.

 Business Impact